drocheam/optrace/docs/source/details/color.rst

     b_\text{P} = 0.775993481741\\
    :label: r_g_b_factors

-As can be seen, the r and b channel have smaller rescaling factors than the green channel, since their area is smaller.
+As the calculated rescaling factors indicate, the red and blue channels have smaller factors compared to the green channel.
+This is visually apparent in the preceding figure, where the areas under the red and blue primary curves are smaller than that under the green primary curve.

-This can already be seen in the figure above.
+Following the selection of a color channel based on the linear sRGB mixing ratios (which have been scaled by the aforementioned factors), the corresponding channel primary spectral curve is then treated as a probability density function.

-After choosing a channel according to the linear sRGB mixing ratios scaled with these factors, the corresponding channel primary curve is interpreted as probability density distribution where a wavelength is chosen from.
+A specific wavelength is subsequently sampled from this probability distribution.

 .. topic:: Example